 The Percent layer enables the user to indicate depth ranged of %data on the log.
 The User can now Import Percent data from an ASCII file.
-To access the import utility you can right click on the layer and select the Import Percent Data from the pop out menu or you can use the File Menu illustrated to the right or click on the Import Menu illustrated to the right of the Import Menu illustrated to the Import Menu illustr
+To access the import utility you can right click on the layer and select the Import Percent Data from the pop out menu or you can use the File Menu illustrated to the right or click on the Import Menu illustrated to the right of the ri